Top 8 Exciting Things to Do in Baler You Must Try At Least Once

 Prepare your travel bag and list down all these fun activities you shouldn’t miss!

-1. Surfing at Sabang Beach
+1. Surf at Sabang Beach

 Sabang Beach is the most frequented Baler tourist spot because of its soft sand and thrilling waves that could reach up to 14 ft. during peak surfing season.
 There are many resorts, bars, and restaurants lined in the two-kilometer stretch of beach.

 If you’re not into catching waves and more of just a laid back traveler, perhaps chilling at the beach and getting a tan is the perfect activity for you.
 The best place to do that is Diguisit Beach.
 Also known as the “Rocky Paradise,” Diguisit Beach is one of the must-visit Baler attractions.
 There are rock formations in Diguisit beach called Lukso-Lukso where you can take your photos for the ‘gram.
 If you have a friend who’s always game for an adrenaline rush, Diguisit is a perfect spot as it also offers strong waves compared to Sabang Beach that’s why most professional surfers prefer this place.

 3. Snorkel at Dicasalarin Cove

 Another popular tourist attraction in Baler Aurora is the Dicasalarin Cove.
 It’s surrounded by white sand beach, rock formations, and clear blue waters reflecting the mountains that attract all types of travelers.
 While its underwater world boasts colorful corals and sea creatures enough to entice you to snorkel.
 This secluded haven is privately owned by the Angara family but is open to those who want to visit in the daytime.